 The second types of meets are Saturday “invitationals”.
 Most of the athletes will have an opportunity to compete in these meets as well, although these meets are not necessarily required.
 Usually, coaches must enter athletes into these meets as much as 3 weeks beforehand… so it is important that athletes check the schedule and notify coaches if they unable to attend.
 These meets usually last all of the morning.
 Usually, athletes find their own transportation to these meets, although school vans are sometimes available to transport runners.
 Once a runner has finished their race they are free to leave (although athletes need to check in with their coach before leaving).

 How/Where do I find the information I need regarding the schedule of meets, time schedule, driving directions, etc…

 The cross country website contains the season schedule.
 On the schedule you can click on each meet and access all the meet’s information… including time schedules, transportation schedules, driving directions, etc..
-For the cross country enthusiast, two websites that most California high school athletes use are www.crosscountryexpress.com and athletic.net.
+For the cross country enthusiast, three websites that most California high school athletes use are www.crosscountryexpress.com, athletic.net. and camilesplit.com.
 These sites calendar meets, provide meet information, full meet results, etc..